FAQs

-Check to see if your insurer offers out-of-network mental health benefits.
-If so, you may be able to submit claims to cover a large portion of your payment.
-In this case, I will provide you with a document called a “superbill” after your payment is processed.
+I will provide you with a document called a “superbill” after your payment is processed.
 This is basically a receipt with the specific information your insurance company needs to process out-of-network reimbursement.
-You will submit this directly to your insurance company and receive reimbursement directly.
-My fees are eligible expenses for FSA/HSA cards.
+You will submit this directly to your insurance company and receive reimbursement directly, according to the terms of your specific plan.

-• Your coverage for outpatient mental health therapy with me and specifically for telehealth
+• Your plan’s coverage for an out-of-network mental health provider

-• The amount of your deductible and co-pay
+• The amount of the deductible under your plan

 • Any limitations on the number of visits per calendar year

 For sessions via telehealth, I will be in my office on Chestnut Street, and you can be anywhere in Pennsylvania, New York, or Montana (the states where I am licensed).
-I am required by regulation to ask you to verify your physical location at the start of each session
+I’ll ask you to verify your physical location at the start of each session.

 The security of your personal information is very important, so I ask that you agree to take reasonable steps to ensure the security of communications.
 These involve: